containers/podman/docs/podman-image-sign.1.md

 % podman-image-sign(1)

 # NAME
-podman-image-sign- Create a signature for an image
+podman-image-sign - Create a signature for an image

 # SYNOPSIS
 **podman image sign**